christophe-gouel/gams-style-guide/README.md

 Separating GAMS code into multiple files serves several practical purposes:

-- **Modularity**: (While not expanded upon here, modularity is a crucial aspect of many large-scale modeling projects.)
+- **Modularity**: While not expanded upon here, modularity is crucial to many large-scale modeling projects.
 - **Operational Efficiency**: Distinct phases of the modeling process, such as simulation runs and result extraction, benefit from being in separate files.
 For instance, after running simulations, you might need to compute new indicators to interpret the results more clearly.
 If simulations and result processing are in separate files, you can modify the latter without rerunning the former.
 This is also relevant for dynamic models with time-consuming baseline simulations for which the baseline simulations should be separated from the counterfactual simulations.
-Utilize the [save and restart feature](https://www.gams.com/45/docs/UG_SaveRestart.html) to efficiently manage state continuity across different running stages.
+Utilize the [save and restart feature](https://www.gams.com/45/docs/UG_SaveRestart.html) to manage state continuity across different running stages efficiently.
-- **Brevity and Clarity**: Lengthy script files can be overwhelming and difficult to navigate.
-Grouping related segments of code into smaller, focused files that can be included in a master file through `$include` commands helps avoid monolithic and unwieldy script files.
+- **Brevity and Clarity**: Lengthy script files can be overwhelming and challenging to navigate.
+Grouping related code segments into smaller, focused files that can be included in a master file through `$include` commands helps avoid monolithic and unwieldy script files.

 ### Adhering to the DRY Principle ###

-"Don't Repeat Yourself" (DRY) is a fundamental coding principle applicable across all programming languages, aimed at reducing redundancy.
+"Don't Repeat Yourself" (DRY) is a fundamental coding principle applicable across all programming languages to reduce redundancy.
 While GAMS doesn't support traditional function definitions, there are other methods to achieve DRY:

 - Employ **macros** (`$macro`), `$include`, and `$batInclude` to eliminate code repetition.
-- Accompany these commands with **comments** to elucidate their purpose; without proper documentation, such commands can become obscure.
+- Accompany these commands with **comments** to elucidate their purpose; such commands can become obscure without proper documentation.

 To demonstrate applying the DRY principle in GAMS, consider the following: